EstateJS/sites/docs/docs/guides/7-messages.md

 [Example](https://github.com/EstateJS/exercise-tracker/blob/e84526a452630114fe70c6b75d35c4b78391672e/src/pages/exercises-list.tsx#L71)

 The first argument is called the source.
 This can be any `Worker` instance or a `Data` element instance and must match the source used to send the message.
+The second argument is the `Message` derived type.
+The third argument is a callback function that takes an instance of the `Message` derived type.

 :::tip Source
 The source argument lets clients listen for Messages coming from different Workers or Data elements.
 For instance, if you had two different ExerciseTrackerWorker instances (different primaryKeys), you could listen for `ExerciseAdded` messages from one and not the other by specifying a different source.